robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 }
 ```

-[:1:] Create the model that we created in the core module.
+[:1:] Instantiate the model class we created in the 'core' module.

-[:2:] Get access to the UI elements we need.
+[:2:] Obtain a reference to the label we created in Xcode.

-[:3:] Hook up the click event on the button.
+[:3:] Hook up the IBAction of the button to set a new fortune on click.

 ## Web Request